Trusted Breast Reduction Surgery in Sydney and Canberra

 During the surgery, the nipple and areola remain attached to the underlying breast and are moved to their aesthetically ideal position.
 The operation takes around 3 hours.

-During your first consultation, Dr Farhadieh will review your medical history, and note any regular medications and allergies.
-You will be asked about your specific concerns and expectations, and your reasons for seeking breast reduction surgery.
-A physical examination will be undertaken and photographs taken as part of your confidential medical records.
+During your first consultation with the team here at Panthea Clinics, Dr Farhadieh will review your medical history and note any regular medications and allergies.
+You will be asked about your specific concerns, expectations and your reasons for seeking breast reduction surgery.
+A physical examination will be completed and photographs taken as part of your confidential medical records.

 Controlled weight reduction can be an enormous help in reducing perioperative complications, accelerating recovery and achieving a better overall surgical outcome.
-Smokers will be advised to cease smoking at least 3–6 weeks prior to surgery and to abstain for 3–6 weeks afterwards.
-Any medications, supplements or herbal remedies that may cause increased bleeding should be avoided for at least 2 weeks prior to and 1 week after surgery.
+Smokers will be advised to cease smoking for 3-6 weeks both prior to and after the surgery is complete.
+All herbal remedies, medications or dietary supplements that cause increased bleeding must be stopped 2 weeks before surgery and for 1 week after.
 Depending on your age, medical and family history, you may need to have a screening mammogram prior to surgery.

-The surgery may be performed as a day, or more often, as an inpatient procedure when you should usually expect to be discharged the following day.
-On the day of surgery Dr Farhadieh will meet with you and mark the areas on your breasts where the incisions will be made.
-Any final questions will be addressed prior to surgery.
+The surgery may be performed as a day, or more often, as an inpatient procedure, in which case you should usually expect to be discharged the following day.
+On the day of surgery, Dr Farhadieh will meet with you and mark the areas on your breasts where the incisions will be made.
+Any final questions will be addressed prior to surgery and we will complete our preoperative checklist.
 Our anaesthetist will see you on the day of the surgery in order to discuss the anaesthetic procedure and pain relief options.

-Immediately after surgery you will be taken to the recovery room and from there to the ward.
-Because local anaesthetic will have been injected into the surgical site during the procedure, the immediate postoperative period is usually relatively comfortable.
+Immediately after surgery you will be taken to the recovery room for monitoring and after this to the surgical ward.
+During the immediate postoperative period local anaesthetic injected into the wound will keep you comfortable.
 Some discomfort may become apparent overnight, but this usually begins to subside over the course of the first few postoperative days.
 Sometimes you will have a drain inserted into the breast tissue during the operation; this will be taken out the next day.

-The following day, after assessment by Dr Farhadieh, you will be discharged home, with instructions to wear a soft sports bra for the following 4–6 weeks.
-During the initial postoperative period, you may feel limited by general postoperative state, although you are encouraged to increase your mobility as soon as practical.
-Your postoperative review will be organized for 10–14 days following surgery.
+The following day, after assessment by Dr Farhadieh, you will be discharged home with instructions to wear a soft sports bra or compression bra for the following 8-12 weeks.
+During this initial period, you may feel limited by the general postoperative state, although you are encouraged to increase your mobility as soon as practical.
+Your postoperative review will be organized for 7–14 days following surgery to ensure that everything is going smoothly.

-During the initial postoperative 2 weeks your breasts may look and feel bruised.
-This will gradually settle and your breasts will gradually find their most natural position during the first 6–8 weeks.
-You should avoid stretching, heavy lifting and strenuous upper body activity during the first 6 postoperative weeks.
+During the first 2 weeks postoperatively, your breasts may look and feel bruised.
+This will gradually settle and your breasts will eventually find their most natural position within 6-8 weeks.
+You should avoid stretching, heavy lifting and strenuous upper body activity for 6-8 weeks following your surgery.

 Complications may follow any surgery, including breast reduction surgery, but fortunately these are uncommon.
 Dr Farhadieh will discuss these at length with you during your consultation.